qucontrol/krotov/docs/06_krotovs_method.rst

    Even when the second order update equation is mathematically required to guarantee monotonic convergence, very often an optimization with the first-order update equation :eq:`krotov_first_order_update` will give converging results.
-Since the second order update requires significantly more numerical resources (the calculation of the states :math:`\ket{\Delta\phi_k(t)}`), you should always try the optimization with the first-order update equation first.
+Since the second order update requires more numerical resources (calculation and storage of the states :math:`\ket{\Delta\phi_k(t)}`), you should always try the optimization with the first-order update equation first.